 - Don’t agree to work being done until you have obtained three quotes from different businesses in writing – you might get the job done cheaper and better, or you may find you do not even need the work done at all.

 - Never pay anything before work is completed.
-If you do want work doneask for a quote/estimate in writing the name of the trader and contact details e.g. telephone number, address.
+If you want work done, ask for a quote/estimate in writing and contact details, e.g. name, telephone number, address.

 - Do not accept any offer from them to drive you to the bank to withdraw money.